Ratings & Rankings

 The following table summarizes our progress:

-As the report makes clear, there is certainly still plenty of progress to be made.
+As the report makes clear, there is important work before us to not only maintain our standing, but to push ahead towards STARS Platinum (at 85%).
 For instance, we would do well to continue working on:

-- Developing a Sustainable Investment Policy, conducting Shareholder Advocacy, and increasing our percentage of Positive Sustainability Investments
+- Launching a Committee on Investor Responsibility, developing a Sustainable Investment Policy, and conducting Shareholder Advocacy, and increasing our percentage of Positive Sustainability Investments.

-- Operating and maintaining buildings in accordance with sustainable operations and maintenance guidelines and policies (like LEED for Existing Buildings)
+- Reducing Building Energy Consumption, and Operating and Maintaining Buildings in accordance with sustainability guidelines (like LEED for Existing Buildings).

 Anyone can view finalized STARS reports from individual schools online without creating an AASHE Account.
 There are some additional, very useful features within the STARS Dashboard for doing research into STARS reports (particularly the Content Display function which allows you to filter down to specific credits and/or particular types of schools, etc.) that you can only access with an AASHE Account, which is available to all UofL employees and students through our institutional AASHE membership.
 (It’s also worth noting that with such an account you can also access all of the great materials, reports, discussion groups, etc. available in AASHE’s Resource Center).
 Here's how: